-The headline feature is the upgraded Google Tensor G2 chip - the second iteration of Google's own-brand silicon, and a chip that's bringing a number of performance and power efficiency improvements.
-This, alongside a number of camera upgrades and a subtly tweaked design makes both the Google Pixel 7 and Pixel 7 Pro the most powerful and fully-featured flagship devices yet from the brand.
+Internally, both devices feature the Google Tensor G2 chip - the second iteration of Google's own-brand silicon, and a chip that improves on the first iteration in both power efficiency and performance.
+This, alongside a number of camera upgrades and a subtly tweaked design makes both the Google Pixel 7 and Pixel 7 Pro devices that still hold up great amongst the competition.

 As a quick overview, the main differences between the devices come down to size (6.3-inch screen versus 6.7-inches), display refresh rate (90Hz versus 120Hz), and a few key camera upgrades (extra zoom, in particular).
 There are a few other smaller differences, and, as with the latest iPhones - the Pro device is the one that's carrying the lion's share of upgrades.